 A virtual race is a race that you can do anywhere, and it does not have a specific starting time or starting place.
 You can choose the day, time, and even the route you want to take.
 As the event dates draw nearer, we will be sharing more details and even route suggestions for participants to consider trying.

-The Virtual Summer 5k Series will begin in May and finish in September of 2022.
+The Summer 2022 Mid-Month Virtual 5k Series will begin in May and finish in September of 2022.
 New for this series–a longer timeframe to get your races done, and more opportunity to do multiple races!
 A total of five FREE virtual races will be offered.

 Once registered, participants can select a day, time and route to run during the race timeline and complete their 3.1 miles.
 Once completed, they are encouraged to submit proof of completion to us via email, and their time will be recorded.